top of page

 Charlotte’s magic faltered completely.
 She saw him blur—circling her like a phantom, movements light but precise.

+She let out a surprised cry.
 Her sword clattered to the ground.
-The crowd fell silent.
+The crowd gasped and fell silent.

 Charlotte squeezed her eyes shut, bracing for impact—